nickbrandt/GitLab/doc/development/documentation/styleguide.md

 Exceptions to this rule include the concept of *single sign-on* and references to user interface elements.
 For example:

-- To sign in to product X, enter your credentials, and then click **Log in**.
+- To sign in to product X, enter your credentials, and then select **Log in**.

 ### Inclusive language